MoarVM/MoarVM/docs/6model-parametric-extensions.markdown

 parameters, so a separate HOW is required.
 By contrast, CoerceHOW, the meta-object for coercion types, can store all that is distinctive about it within the type's parameters.
-Since a given parameteriation can be queried for its parameters, it is possible for all Perl 6 coercion types to share a single meta-object.
+Since a given parameteriation can be queried for its parameters, it is possible for all Raku coercion types to share a single meta-object.

 ## STable extensions